-Students who engage with this course will develop a broad understanding of many fundamental concepts in planetary science and gain an appreciation for the discoveries and reasoning that leads to this understanding.
+Students who engage with this course will develop a broad understanding of Earth as a habitable planet and how has evolved to this point.
+The objectives include fundamental concepts in Earth and space science as well as an appreciation for the discoveries and reasoning that lead to our current understanding.
 Through the term projects students will learn to collect their own data as well as gather relevant supporting information from outside sources.
-Throughout the semester students will be demonstrating their grasp of course material by composing brief written homework assignments at a level their peers outside of the class will understand (a.k.a., Students on the Street, or SOS).
-In the telescope project student will be assisted in working with telescopes to obtain astronomical images using their own smart phone cameras.
-Students will then learn during in-class workshops how to use their own images to then construct a time lapse animation.
-In the Model Solar System project students will produce, write, direct, and star in a documentary-style video aimed at the level of a SOS.
+Throughout the semester students will be demonstrating their grasp of course material by composing brief 1-page essays at a level their peers outside of the class will understand (a.k.a., Students on the Street, or SOS).
+In the Sun Observing project students will use their smart phone cameras to record the evolution of sunrise and sunset time and location over a 10-week duration.
+Students will then learn during an in-class workshop how to use their images to construct a time lapse animation showing the progression of the sun over this period.
+In the Cosmic Calendar project students will produce, write, direct, and star in a documentary-style video aimed at the level of a SOS.